dapr/quickstarts/tutorials/workflow/csharp/resiliency-and-compensation/README.md

 # Resiliency & Compensation

 This tutorial demonstrates how to improve resiliency when activities are executed and how to include compensation actions when activities return an error.
+For more on workflow resiliency read the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/#retry-policies).

 ## Inspect the code